StBozov/Core/docs/core/04_core-concepts/02_environment/02_setup/setup.md

 You can overwrite the default logging configuration of the Glue42 Gateway from the *optional* `glue.config.json` file.
 For most cases, this is not needed, because the Glue42 Gateway logs internal messages sent back and forth from [**Glue42 Clients**](../../glue42-client/overview/index.html).
 However, if you really need to, you can define:

 - logging level - `"trace" | "debug" | "info" | "warn" | "error"`, defaults to `"info"`
 - log appender - a function that receives a `LogInfo` object.
-By default it logs to the shared worker console, but your custom function can send those logs to a remote server, for example.
+By default it logs to the Shared Worker console, but your custom function can send those logs to a remote server, for example.

 The `LogInfo` object has the following structure: